 Rhubarb is one of the first crops of the year; the plant springs to life when temperatures rise into the 40sF; begin the rhubarb harvest as soon as stalks are ready.

 Stems harvested in early spring will be the most tender and flavorful.
 (Rhubarb is naturally tart and is commonly coupled with strawberries.)
 Do not wait for stalks to get too big around (or too mature)—they can be pithy and tough especially when hit by hot weather or drought.
 (Pithy stems can be used for stewing, sauces, and jams.)

-• Once in the kitchen cut away the leafy top of the stalks; leaving only the colored stalks.
+- Once in the kitchen cut away the leafy top leaving only the colored stalks.
 Do not eat raw or cook rhubarb leaves or roots they contain oxalic acid which can cause convulsions, coma, and death.
 Leaves are safe to compost.

-• Cut stems will keep in the refrigerator for two to four weeks.
-Refresh stalks kept in the refrigerator by letting them stand in a glass of water before using.
+- Cut stems will keep in the refrigerator for two to four weeks.
+Refresh stalks kept in the refrigerator by letting them stand in a glass of water before using it.

-• Chopped stems can be frozen in a plastic freezer bag for later use—often with strawberries which come to harvest after rhubarb.
+- Chopped stems can be frozen in a plastic freezer bag for later use—often with strawberries that come to harvest after rhubarb.

 More tips: How to Grow Rhubarb.